ShinyGible/shiny/README.md

 ## 3. For updating shiny list data:

-There are many method for data usage.
+There are many methods for data usage.

 ### A. (default): use site's csv data